ucldc/rikolti/record_indexer/README.md

 ## Initializing an OpenSearch instance to work with Rikolti

+These initialization instructions must be run for either a new AWS Hosted OpenSearch domain, or a new local Docker Container.

 Make sure that OPENSEARCH_ENDPOINT and the relevant authentication is set in your environment.

 1. Create an index template for rikolti: